Enforcing Convergence in Sensitivity-based Distributed Programming via Transformed Primal-Dual Updates: Algorithmic development

-We discuss the individual parts of the local cost function~\eqref{eq:definition_costFunction} in order.
-The first term represents the agent's local objective, in direction $\vm s_i$, which is regularized with a quadratic penalty term $\frac{\rho}{2}\|\vm s_i\|^2$ where $\rho\in \mathbb{R}_{\geq0}$ is a suitable penalty parameter.
-The sensitivity term in~\eqref{eq:definition_costFunction} accounts for the first-order influence that a step in direction $\vm s_i$ has on the neighboring agents' objective.
+the Lagrangian of the local NLPs \eqref{eq:local_NLP} at some iteration~$q$.
+The couplings are resolved via a primal decomposition approach which is realized by treating the neighboring optimization variables $\vm x_j$, $\neighs$ as fixed at their value of the current iteration $q$.
+The objective~\eqref{eq:definition_costFunction} combines three parts: The first term represents the agent's local objective, in direction $\vm s_i$, the second is quadratic regularization term $\frac{\rho_i}{2}\|\vm s_i\|^2$ where $\rho_i\in \mathbb{R}_{\geq0}$ is a suitable penalty parameter, and the third are sensitivity terms.
+They collectively account for the first-order influence that a step in direction $\vm s_i$ has on the neighboring agents' optimal value function.
 Specifically, it is defined as the corresponding directional derivative of the neighbors' local Lagrangian $L_j(\cdot)$, $\neighs$, given by the gradient of the current iteration $ \nablax L_j\indq:= \nablax L_j(\vm x_j\indq, \vm \lambda_j\indq, \vm \mu_j\indq, \Nj{x}\indq)$, in direction of $\vm s_i$.
-The couplings are resolved via a primal decomposition approach which is realized by treating the neighboring optimization variables $\vm x_j$, $\neighs$ as fixed at their value of the current iteration $q$.
-The required gradient $\nablax L_j(\cdot)$ is computed from \eqref{eq:local_Lagrangian} as
+The required gradient $\nablax L_j(\cdot)$ is computed in straightforward fashion from \eqref{eq:local_Lagrangian} as